 – routine non-shutdown and shutdown maintenance work – this is normally decided by the area Maintenance Supervisor and the area Operations Supervisor, with input from engineers and others as appropriate.

 – major maintenance work (e.g. expensive replacements, such as boiler internals, sewer lines, etc).
-Such work may be a maintenance expense or a capital replacement and may include unusual costs such as assigning many hours of tradespeople’s time to the renaming stock items or setting up a preventive maintenance system.
+Such work may be a maintenance expense or a capital replacement and may not be managed by Maintenance.
+Other expensive maintenance “projects” include activities such as renaming stock items or setting up a preventive maintenance system.
 The decision-makers are normally senior technical managers.

 – maintenance work that does not affect reliability (e.g. work to improve plant appearance or community relations, such as building cladding, road signage, etc).
 The decision-makers are normally plant managers.

 In a large operation that is divided into logical departments (see “Organization Principles“) all work in each of these three categories should be charged to the operating department in which it will be done, and should appear in that department’s maintenance budget.
 So department budgets should have a sub-budget for each of these three types of work and the decision-makers should be responsible for their sub-budget.
 The overall “Maintenance” budget is the sum of the maintenance budgets established for each department.

 Most major repairs and replacements and plant appearance improvements, for example, are known well in advance.
 Major annual (or less frequent) plant shutdowns should have a primary purpose of determining, through inspections, the work that must be done on the following similar shutdown, (see “Managing Major Plant Shutdowns“) and completing the work that was identified in the previous shutdown, and this work must be included in the budget for the year in which it will be done.
 In some cases (e.g. major steam turbine rebuilds, boiler superheater replacements, etc) work can be forecast several years in advance and should form part of a 5- or 10-year rolling plan that becomes the first step in the annual budget preparation for large maintenance projects.